townofchapelhill/open-data-ftp/README.md

 Python scripts that establish a connection to the Open Data Soft FTP server to move files to/from our Open Data Site via SFTP.

 ## Open_data_ftp_download
-Download the 'permits.csv' file from the ODS SFTP site to a local file system
+Download a file, specified as a command line argument, from the ODS SFTP site to a local file system

 ## Open_data_ftp_upload
 Upload CSV and JSON files from a local source to the ODS SFTP site